rticommunity/rticonnextdds-connector-py/docs/data.rst

 The types you use to write or read data may included nested structs, sequences and arrays of primitive types or structs, etc.

-These types are defined in the XML as described in :ref:`Data Types`.
+These types are defined in XML, as described in :ref:`Data Types`.

 To access the data, :class:`Instance` and :class:`SampleIterator` provide setters and getters that expect a ``fieldName`` string.
 This section describes